dflex-js/dflex/packages/dom-gen/README.md

 **Note:** id/0-2 all have same parent and siblings key.
 So any incoming parent will carry key `1-0` and exists in position `0`.
-And this goes also for any parent which means from any element you can go up and down.
+And this goes also for any parent which means for any element you can go up↑ and down↓ .

 Following the same logic we can go deeper: